hhandoko/diskusi_archive/README.md

-`diskusi` is a team communication and discussion board inspired by [Slack], primarily a platform for experimentation for learning [Elixir Lang], [Phoenix Framework], and the [Elm Lang].
+`diskusi` is a team communication and discussion board inspired by [Slack], primarily a platform for experimentation for learning [Elixir Lang], [Phoenix Framework], and [Elm Lang].

 Feel free to open any Pull Request (PR) or issues if you see things that can be improved or fixed.